riyavsinha/marimo/README.md

 ## But why?

 Research agents are a great way to explore data and hypotheses.
-However, many paths of inquiry lead to dead ends, and it's easy to get lost in a sea of irrelevant results.
-Instead, you may want to eventually delete the dead ends to focus on the most promising paths of inquiry.
-A notebook helps achieve this by enabling you to polish your research via deleting agent cells with irrelevant results, and also rearranging prompts to present data as a cohesive narrative.
+In a chat interface, though, the messages are in an immutable order, since each "message" in a "conversation" is dependent on the previous ones.
+This means that queries made by a user and data collected by an agent must remain in the same order in a chat.

+However, in research, you may find that some queries lead to nowhere, or you may want to reorganize evidence you collect from different queries to the agent to form a cohesive narrative from your data.
+This is exactly what the notebook interface enables.
+Further, agentic notebooks allow for you to interleave markdown annotations and your own python code with agent calls for a richer data exploration and analysis workflow.

 ## Usage